Starbucks (NASDAQ:SBUX) Price Target Raised to $110.00

-Starbucks (NASDAQ:SBUX – Free Report) had its price objective upped by TD Cowen from $105.00 to $110.00 in a report published on Wednesday, Benzinga reports.
-The firm currently has a buy rating on the coffee company’s stock.
+Starbucks (NASDAQ:SBUX – Free Report) had its price target lifted by BMO Capital Markets from $100.00 to $110.00 in a research note published on Monday, Benzinga reports.
+BMO Capital Markets currently has an outperform rating on the coffee company’s stock.

-Other analysts have also issued reports about the company.
-Morgan Stanley restated an overweight rating and issued a $98.00 price target on shares of Starbucks in a research report on Wednesday, July 31st.
-Robert W. Baird raised shares of Starbucks from a neutral rating to an outperform rating and raised their target price for the company from $81.00 to $110.00 in a report on Tuesday, August 13th.
-DZ Bank downgraded shares of Starbucks from a hold rating to a sell rating and set a $85.00 price target for the company. in a report on Wednesday, August 21st.
-Piper Sandler upgraded shares of Starbucks from a neutral rating to an overweight rating and boosted their price objective for the company from $85.00 to $103.00 in a research report on Tuesday, August 13th.
-Finally, Evercore ISI upgraded Starbucks from an in-line rating to an outperform rating and upped their target price for the stock from $80.00 to $120.00 in a research note on Wednesday, August 14th.
-One research analyst has rated the stock with a sell rating, eleven have assigned a hold rating, fifteen have issued a buy rating and one has assigned a strong buy rating to the company’s stock.
-According to data from MarketBeat.com, the stock has an average rating of Moderate Buy and an average target price of $99.42.
+A number of other analysts have also weighed in on the company.
+Baird R W raised Starbucks from a hold rating to a strong-buy rating in a research note on Tuesday, August 13th.
+JPMorgan Chase & Co. dropped their price objective on Starbucks from $92.00 to $90.00 and set an overweight rating for the company in a report on Wednesday, July 10th.
+Piper Sandler raised Starbucks from a neutral rating to an overweight rating and boosted their target price for the company from $85.00 to $103.00 in a research note on Tuesday, August 13th.
+Jefferies Financial Group dropped their target price on shares of Starbucks from $84.00 to $80.00 and set a hold rating for the company in a research report on Wednesday, July 31st.
+Finally, TD Cowen increased their price target on shares of Starbucks from $105.00 to $110.00 and gave the stock a buy rating in a research note on Wednesday, September 4th.
+One analyst has rated the stock with a sell rating, eleven have given a hold rating, fifteen have assigned a buy rating and one has given a strong buy rating to the stock.
+According to MarketBeat.com, the stock presently has a consensus rating of Moderate Buy and an average price target of $99.83.

-Starbucks (NASDAQ:SBUX – Get Free Report) last released its quarterly earnings results on Tuesday, July 30th.
-The coffee company reported $0.93 earnings per share for the quarter, meeting analysts’ consensus estimates of $0.93.
-The company had revenue of $9.11 billion during the quarter, compared to the consensus estimate of $9.25 billion.
+Starbucks (NASDAQ:SBUX – Get Free Report) last posted its quarterly earnings data on Tuesday, July 30th.
+The coffee company reported $0.93 earnings per share for the quarter, hitting the consensus estimate of $0.93.
 Starbucks had a net margin of 11.16% and a negative return on equity of 49.38%.
-The firm’s quarterly revenue was down .6% on a year-over-year basis.
-During the same period in the previous year, the business earned $1.00 earnings per share.
-On average, sell-side analysts anticipate that Starbucks will post 3.56 earnings per share for the current fiscal year.
+The company had revenue of $9.11 billion for the quarter, compared to analysts’ expectations of $9.25 billion.
+During the same period in the prior year, the business earned $1.00 earnings per share.
+Starbucks’s revenue for the quarter was down .6% compared to the same quarter last year.
+As a group, research analysts anticipate that Starbucks will post 3.56 EPS for the current fiscal year.

 Insider Transactions at Starbucks

-In other news, CEO Michael Aaron Conway sold 3,250 shares of the stock in a transaction on Friday, June 14th.
-The shares were sold at an average price of $80.00, for a total transaction of $260,000.00.
-Following the completion of the sale, the chief executive officer now directly owns 78,304 shares in the company, valued at $6,264,320.
-The transaction was disclosed in a filing with the SEC, which is available at this link.
-In related news, CEO Michael Aaron Conway sold 3,250 shares of the company’s stock in a transaction dated Friday, June 14th.
-The stock was sold at an average price of $80.00, for a total transaction of $260,000.00.
-Following the sale, the chief executive officer now owns 78,304 shares in the company, valued at approximately $6,264,320.
-The sale was disclosed in a filing with the SEC, which can be accessed through the SEC website.
-Also, CEO Rachel Ruggeri sold 3,290 shares of Starbucks stock in a transaction that occurred on Tuesday, August 13th.
-The stock was sold at an average price of $91.16, for a total value of $299,916.40.
-Following the completion of the sale, the chief executive officer now owns 62,502 shares of the company’s stock, valued at $5,697,682.32.
+In related news, CEO Rachel Ruggeri sold 3,290 shares of the business’s stock in a transaction that occurred on Tuesday, August 13th.
+The shares were sold at an average price of $91.16, for a total transaction of $299,916.40.
+Following the completion of the sale, the chief executive officer now directly owns 62,502 shares in the company, valued at $5,697,682.32.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
+In other Starbucks news, CEO Rachel Ruggeri sold 3,290 shares of Starbucks stock in a transaction that occurred on Tuesday, August 13th.
+The shares were sold at an average price of $91.16, for a total transaction of $299,916.40.
+Following the transaction, the chief executive officer now owns 62,502 shares of the company’s stock, valued at $5,697,682.32.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
+Also, CEO Michael Aaron Conway sold 3,250 shares of the company’s stock in a transaction on Thursday, August 15th.
+The stock was sold at an average price of $94.03, for a total transaction of $305,597.50.
+Following the completion of the transaction, the chief executive officer now directly owns 75,054 shares of the company’s stock, valued at approximately $7,057,327.62.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders have sold 9,790 shares of company stock worth $865,514.
+Insiders have sold 9,790 shares of company stock worth $865,514 in the last quarter.
 Company insiders own 1.98% of the company’s stock.

 Institutional Inflows and Outflows